 It feels good when people fight for every ball for you and your team.
 When they cover for one of your mistakes or encourage you vocally or with body language.
-But then there are the times when you have teammates who don’t work for you or the team.
+There are also times when you have teammates who don’t work for you or the team.

 When we have people on our side who are not pulling their weight because of choice, or actions its hard.
 You have to be careful of how you respond, because most of the time you want to go off on them [which is okay to feel that way].

 Talent or lack of effects everyone

 If you look at the best teams and players in the world you don’t see any who are exactly the same.

 Having diverse talents on your team makes you hard to play against.
-Having one teammate who is super good at passing, another at shooting from distance as well as one who’s a beast of a defender.
+When you have one teammate who is good at passing, another at shooting from distance as well as one who’s a great defender.

 An example: If you had players like Neymar playing defensive mid your team might score lots of goals, but you will also get scored on just as much.